-We store information securely within our offices at Clarence House, High Street, Bridgwater TA6 3BH and also electronically in our private computer network.
+We store information securely within our offices at Victoria Park Community Centre, Victoria Park Drive, Bridgwater TA6 7AS and also electronically in our private computer network.
 We temporarily store data in webforms through our website for those clients using the email advice service.

 How Citizens Advice Sedgemoor share your information

 We will ask for your explicit consent before we share your information with other agencies and we will only share your information where it is necessary to do so.